 WARNING: Be sure you are done having children before you undergo the Essure procedure.
 Essure is a permanent method of birth control.

-During the procedure: In the original premarketing study, some women experienced mild to moderate pain (9.3%).
-Your doctor may be unable to place one or both Essure® inserts correctly.
-In rare cases, part of an Essure insert may break off or it may puncture the fallopian tube requiring surgery to repair.
-If breakage occurs, your doctor may remove the piece or let it leave your body during your period.
-Your doctor may recommend a local anesthetic.
+During the Procedure: In the premarketing study, some women experienced mild to moderate pain (9.3%).
+Your doctor may be unable to place one or both Essure inserts correctly.
+In rare cases, part of an Essure insert may break off during placement.
+If breakage occurs, your doctor will remove the piece, if appropriate.
+There is a risk of perforation of the uterus or fallopian tube by the hysteroscope, Essure system or other instruments used during the procedure.
+In the original premarket studies, perforation due to the Essure insert occurred in 1.8% of women.
+A perforation may lead to bleeding or injury to bowel or bladder, which may require surgery.
+Your doctor may recommend a local anesthesia.
 Ask your doctor about the risks associated with this type of anesthesia.

-Immediately following the procedure: In the original premarketing study, some women experienced mild to moderate pain (12.9%) and/or cramping (29.6%), vaginal bleeding (6.8%), and pelvic or back discomfort for a few days.
-Some women experienced nausea and/or vomiting (10.8%) or fainting.
+Immediately Following the Procedure: In the premarketing study, some women experienced mild to moderate pain (12.9%) and/or cramping (29.6%), vaginal bleeding (6.8%), and pelvic or back discomfort for a few days.
+Some women experience headaches, nausea and/or vomiting (10.8%), or dizziness and/or fainting.
 You should arrange to have someone take you home after the procedure.
 In rare instances, an Essure insert may be expelled from the body.

-During the Essure Confirmation Test: As one of the confirmation tests requires an x-ray, you may be exposed to very low levels of radiation, as with most x-rays, if this test is used.
-In rare instances, women may experience spotting and/or infection.
+During the Essure Confirmation Test: As one of the Essure Confirmation Tests (a modified HSG) requires an x-ray, you may be exposed to very low levels of radiation, as with most x-rays, if this test is used.
+Some women may experience nausea and/or vomiting, dizziness and/or fainting, cramping, pain or discomfort.
+In rare instances, women may experience spotting and/or infection

 The safety and effectiveness of Essure has not been established in women under 21 or over 45 years old.